 The Saint Berxer has a life expectancy that is somewhat shorter than your average large breed.

 Because of its Saint Bernard and Boxer heritage, the Saint Berxer can inherit some medical conditions that may decrease its lifespan, and therefore you have to pay close attention to any symptoms of illness.

 Remember to try and schedule regular check-ups at the vet.

-On an average, the Saint Berxer will live 8-12 years long, meaning that you should get a good decade out of this beautiful dog.
+On average, the Saint Berxer will live 8-12 years long, meaning that you should get a good decade out of this beautiful dog.

 Intelligence, Temperament, and Personality Traits of the Saint Berxer

-The Saint Berxer is an incredibly calm for a dog its size and will settle into the family without a problem.
+The Saint Berxer is incredibly calm for a dog its size and will settle into the family without a problem.

 It loves being around its owner, and it enjoys playing with the kids.
 It may appear nervous around strangers at first, but this will wear off after repeated visits.

 Because of its protective nature and its alert demeanor, the Saint Berxer has the potential to be a great guard dog.

 The Saint Berxer is generally well behaved around other dogs, but it will need early socialization for it to find confidence in these situations.